 The Master of Management/Human Resources Management program is designed to enhance the management skills students need to function effectively within an organization.
 Students learn to synthesize business concepts and practices presented in this program to develop solutions for specific managerial situations found within the organizational environment.
-Areas of focus include development of human capital, implementation of organizational initiatives, managing conflict, fostering creativity, innovation through organizational design, and managing in a cross-cultural environment.
+Areas of focus include the development of human capital, implementation of organizational initiatives, managing conflict, fostering creativity, innovation through organizational design, and managing in a cross-cultural environment.

-The Master of Management program at University of Phoenix utilizes problem-based learning where students refine their problem-solving skills along with their communication, creativity, information-utilization, and critical-thinking skills.
+The Master of Management program at the University of Phoenix utilizes problem-based learning where students refine their problem-solving skills along with their communication, creativity, information-utilization, and critical-thinking skills.
 They are assessed on the basis of their use of the problem-solving process (which employs a general rubric) as well as their communication and critical-thinking skills during their presentations.
 Learning teams will apply the principles of benchmarking throughout the program to research the most creative solutions to a problem.
 This will enrich the alternatives that learners consider in evaluating possible solutions to the problems.

-In the MM/HRM specialization, students will create complex business problem solving scenarios drawing upon skills and competencies mastered during the program.
+In the MM/HRM specialization, students will create complex business problem-solving scenarios drawing upon skills and competencies mastered during the program.
 Students will gain experience in distilling a situation into a well-defined business problem to exploit management-based opportunities for an organization of their choice.
-They will apply business tools and concepts to analyze a variety of alternative solutions, and will receive feedback on the choices they make.
+They will apply business tools and concepts to analyze a variety of alternative solutions and will receive feedback on the choices they make.
 They will defend their solutions and recommend a course of action and performance-based evaluation metrics for the business problem.

-The MM/HRM consists of 45 credit hours and includes three proficiency courses (MMPBL/501, MMPBL/502, MMPBL/503) which may be satisfied using undergraduate course work.
+The MM/HRM consists of 45 credit hours and includes three proficiency courses (MMPBL/501, MMPBL/502, MMPBL/503) which may be satisfied using undergraduate coursework.
 Students may also waive an additional nine credits using graduate courses and may qualify for a 27-credit hour residency.